-LENTERA HUKUM sets high standards of ethical behavior by all parties involved in the journal publication, i.e.: authors, journal editors, peer-reviewers, and the publisher.
+LENTERA HUKUM sets high standards of ethical behavior by all parties involved in the journal publication, i.e., authors, journal editors, peer-reviewers, and the publisher to ensure objectivity and avoid the conflict of interests.
 As a peer-reviewed journal, the Journal is committed to applying publication ethics as ethical guidelines in our three issues in a year.

 Publication Decisions.
-Editors are responsible to take into consideration on the process of decision with regard to articles submitted to the Journal.
-Editors should be in accordance with the guidelines and policies of the Journal and constrained by ethical and legal requirements as shall then be in force regarding libel, plagiarism, and copyrights infringement.
+Editors are responsible for taking into consideration the process of decision about articles submitted to the Journal.
+Editors should be under the guidelines and policies of the Journal and constrained by ethical and legal requirements as shall then be in force regarding libel, plagiarism, and copyright infringement.
 The editor may confer other editors or reviewers in making publication decisions based on research fields.

 Fair Play.
-Editors at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Editors at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.